raspberrypilearning/getting-started-with-node-red/worksheet.md

   ![Switch node](images/switch-node.png)

-1. You should see a switch node with two dots for outputs.
+1. You should see your newly created switch node, with two dots on the right side for outputs.
 Note that the title "If input is 1" is simply a description of what the node does, and has no effect on its function.

   ![Switch example](images/switch-example.png)

-1. Join up the button node to the *input* (left side) of the switch node.
+1. Join up the GPIO input button node to the *input* (left side) of the switch node.

-1. Now drag a yellow "change" node from the functions section and double click on it to configure it.
+1. Now drag in a yellow "change" node from the functions section and double click on it to configure it.
 We will use this node to change the message being sent.
 Remember when we created the switch node, the first output was set to be followed if the input message was 1.
-If this is the case, we should use this node to change the message to 0.
+We will use the *change* node to change the message to 0.

   ![Change node](images/change-node.png)